xwang2713/docker-hpcc-0/README.md

 ```

 ## How to build Docker HPCC image
-You always can create your own Dockerfile to build Docker HPCC image.
+You can always create your own Dockerfile to build a Docker HPCC image.
 We provide some pre-defined Dockerfiles and tools here.
 These are for HPCC Platform for Ubuntu 16.04 and CentOS 7.
-HPCC Plugins Dockerfiles will be provided later.
+HPCC Plugins Dockerfiles to be provided later.

 ### Checkout this git reposiotry
 ```sh
 git clone https://github.com/xwang2713/docker-hpcc.git
 ```
-Currently there are release two versions: Gold Release: 6/ and Release Candidate: 6-rc/.
+Currently there are two release versions: Gold Release: 6/ and Release Candidate: 6-rc/.
 There are two product types: platform and plugins.
 And two Linux distributes: Ubuntu (Ubuntu 16.04, default) and CentOS (CentOS 7).

 ### Update HPCC Platform Version
 Make sure the HPCC Platform version is available in HPCCSystems.com -> "Download" -> "HPCC SYSTEM PLATFORM"
 Update the version with update.sh.
-For example you want to build 6.4.16-1:
+For example, if you want to build 6.4.16-1:
 ```sh
 ./update 6.4.16-1
 ```
 ### Build
-You can go to interested directory which contains Dockerfile to run the build.
-Or you can run test-build.sh script which include test:
+You can go to directory of interest which contains the Dockerfile to run the build, or you can run the test-build.sh script which includes test:
 ```sh
 ./test-build.sh -v 6 -l ubuntu -p platform
 ```